For version 1.1

 Timelapse playback rate - this is the playback frame rate that will be set for timelapse movies.
 Typically you will want a frame rate of 15-30 for fluid motion at playback.

-Stop-motion frame averaging - frame averaging is an effective noise-reduction method that involves averaging pixels from multiple video frames to create a single noise-free image.
+Stop-motion frame averaging - this is an effective noise-reduction method that involves averaging multiple video frames to create a single noise-free image.
 It's a good idea to use this feature during stop-motion capture in order to enhance image clarity, but make sure the subject stays absolutely still during the averaging process, otherwise it will be blurred.
 Here is an example taken with a DSLR camera in low lighting conditions:

 Image from camera